 Types of anesthesia for a Mini Facelift

 Most Mini Facelifts are performed under local anesthesia, combined with a sedative to make you drowsy.
 You'll be awake but relaxed, and your face will be insensitive to pain.
-(However, you may feel some tugging or occasional discomfort.)

 Some surgeons prefer a general anesthesia.
 In that case, you'll sleep through the operation.

 The Mini Facelift procedure